Mongol incursions in the Holy Roman Empire: Austria

 Ivo describes the siege of Neustat and the ravaging of the countryside by the Mongols.
 He records that the garrison amounted to "no more than fifty knights along with twenty crossbowmen".
 The letter attributes cannibalism to the Mongols, although this appears to be an addition by Matthew of Paris, who is known to have added material of his own fabrication to his letters.
 They are said to have tortured and eaten civilians regardless of their age, sex, fortune or class.
 They ate deformed and old women right away, but beautiful women "they suffocated ... under a mass of rapists as they cried out and wailed."
 They cut the breasts off of virgins, reserving them for their leaders before eating the rest of their bodies.
 Ivo credits the prince of Dalmatia—possibly Duke Otto II of Merania—with capturing eight of the enemy, including an Englishman who had served the Mongols for years and under interrogation revealed much that was not previously known in the West.

 The Tewkesbury Annals and the Chronique rimée of Philippe Mouskès report a victory over the Mongols by Duke Otto II of Bavaria, which nonetheless probably involved no more than a Mongol raiding party.
-In May 1241, with the Mongol still threat on his doorstep, Duke Otto of Bavaria expelled the Papal legate Albert von Behaim from Bavaria in an act of solidarity with Conrad IV and Frederick II amidst their conflict with the Papacy.
+In May 1241, with the Mongol threat still on his doorstep, Duke Otto of Bavaria expelled the Papal legate Albert von Behaim from Bavaria in an act of solidarity with Conrad IV and Frederick II amidst their conflict with the Papacy.
 In late May, Bishop Conrad of Freising wrote to Henry of Constance about the Mongol threat in the Danube valley.
 He reported that Wenceslaus was avoiding battle with the Mongols because he had been advised to do so by the king of Hungary.

 A Mongol army entered western Hungary, eastern Austria and southern Moravia again in late December 1241, as recorded in a letter dated 4 January 1242 from a Benedictine abbot in Vienna, quoted by Matthew of Paris.